nf-core/tools/README.md

 After a restart of the shell session you should have auto-completion for the `nf-core` command and all its sub-commands and options.

-> **NB:** The added line will run the command `nf-core`.
-You must therefore have the nf-core/tools installed globally.
+> **NB:** The added line will run the command `nf-core` (which will also slow down startup time of your shell).
+You should therefore either have the nf-core/tools installed globally.
 > You can also wrap it inside `if type nf-core > /dev/null; then ` \<YOUR EVAL CODE LINE\> `fi` for bash and zsh or `if command -v nf-core &> /dev/null eval (env _NF_CORE_COMPLETE=fish_source nf-core) end` for fish.
 You need to then source the config in your environment for the completions to be activated.

+> **NB:** If you see the error `command not found compdef` , be sure that your config file contains the line `autoload -Uz compinit && compinit` before the eval line.

 ## Listing pipelines